 Enhanced Posture and Alignment

 Yoga helps you stand up straighter by teaching proper spinal alignment.
 Moves like mountain pose and wheel pose help you stand taller.
-Physical therapists suggest yoga to fix forward-head postures, easing neck and shoulder strain.
+Physical therapists suggest yoga to fix forward-head postures and ease neck and shoulder strain.

 Alleviating Chronic Pain